underspecified/web-ka/README.md

-# Knowledge Acquisition for Next Generation Statement Map
+# Web-scale Knowledge Acquisition

 Author: Eric Nichols, <eric@ecei.tohoku.ac.jp>

+Web-KA: A collection of tools for acquiring and databasing semantic relation patterns and instances from Web texts.
+Contains Python implementations of the Espresso[1,2] and Coupled Pattern Learner [3] bootstrapping algorithms and tools for managing patterns and instances in MongoDB.

 ## instances2matrix.py